 - Age-Related Macular Degeneration (ARMD): Leading cause of vision loss in Canadians over the age of 50.
 This condition attacks your central vision, causing blurriness or distortion, making daily activities such as driving, reading, or recognizing loved ones’ faces difficult

 While some loss vision is due to disease or injury, for most seniors vision loss is simply a result of natural aging.

-Our Keswick eye doctor understands that being able to see clearly is important for your safety and quality of life, and we will work with you to manage any vision issues that may arise.
+Our Georgina eye doctor understands that being able to see clearly is important for your safety and quality of life, and we will work with you to manage any vision issues that may arise.
 We are able to provide specialty lenses, multifocal lenses, contact lenses, cataract surgery referrals, and a multitude of other services tailored specifically to and for each senior patient that visits our office.

 How often should I have an eye exam?

 Eyes on Georgina recommends at least one exam every year, or sooner if our Optometrist recommends or you have eye conditions such as dry eye or presbyopia.